close up of someone's crossed legs balancing a laptop computer in their lap

 • The range of services provided across a group of countries with similar health services.

-• Consistency/divergence in practice.
+• Consistency/divergence in practice

 Integration of findings

-In recognition that not all the published evidence is likely to be of high enough quality to form the sole basis for our recommendations, a consensus development approach will be used to synthesise the published evidence and research outputs of the academic work with stakeholder submissions and expert opinion.
+In recognition that not all the published evidence was likely to be of high enough quality to form the sole basis for our recommendations, a consensus development approach will be used to synthesise the published evidence and research outputs of the academic work with stakeholder submissions and expert opinion.